mariakopsacheili/Machine-Learning-Second-Project-Clustering/README.md

 # ✅ **Results**

-The clustering analysis revealed three distinct customer segments:
+We concluded that our best option was Kmeans with k=3.
+So, the clustering analysis revealed three distinct customer segments:
 - Cluster 0: Low-income families with small children.
 - Cluster 1: Medium-income families with teenagers.
 - Cluster 2: High-spending individuals without children, showing a significantly higher response rate to targeted campaigns.